antonfirsov/docs/2023/04-Apr/dotnet-8-preview-3/dotnet-8-preview-3.md

 </PropertyGroup>
 ```

-In preview 4, we will add the enabling mechanism to the .NET SDK so that the NuGet package reference is not required to use the source generator.
+In preview 4, we'll add the enabling mechanism to the .NET SDK, so that the NuGet package reference isn't required to use the source generator.

 ### Native code generation

-The following improvements were made to the JIT compiler.
+The following improvements were made to the JIT compiler:

 #### Arm64

-The following optimizations were made for the Arm64 architecture.
+The following optimizations were made for the Arm64 architecture:

 - [PR#83089](https://github.com/dotnet/runtime/pull/83089) converts `OR(condition, condition)` to `CCMP`.
 It lets the JIT emit `CCMP` on arm64 for bitwise-or between relational comparisons.
 - [PR #83176](https://github.com/dotnet/runtime/pull/83176) optimized `x < 0` and `x >= 0` for arm64 and gave good improvements ([here](https://github.com/dotnet/perf-autofiling-issues/issues/14422), [here](https://github.com/dotnet/perf-autofiling-issues/issues/14416) and [here](https://github.com/dotnet/perf-autofiling-issues/issues/14430)).